ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 - ``select``
     This is a sequence of error codes that flake8 will report errors for.
-This set in the above configuration is a basic set of errors to check for and is not an exhaustive list.
+The set in the above configuration is a basic set of errors to check for and is not an exhaustive list.
 The error codes chosen above have the following descriptions:

     - W191: Indentation has tabs when only spaces are expected.
     - W291: Line contains trailing whitespace.
     - W293: Blank line contains tabs or spaces.
-    - W391: There should only one blank line at the end of each file.
+    - W391: There should be only one blank line at the end of each file.
 This warning will occur when there are zero, two, or more than two blank lines.
     - E115: An indented block comment was expected but a non-indented block comment was found instead.
     - E117: Line is over-indented.
     - E122: Continuation line is not indented as far as it should be or is indented too far.